List of tallest buildings in North Korea

 This list of tallest buildings in North Korea ranks the tallest buildings in Democratic People's Republic of Korea, commonly known as North Korea, by height.
 The tallest buildings are almost exclusively found in the capital city of Pyongyang, and most of them are either hotels or residential buildings.

-Skyscrapers
+Buildings over 150 m

 This section contains a list of completed and topped-out buildings in North Korea that stand at least 150 m tall, based on standard height measurement which includes spires and architectural details, but excludes antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.